-The acoustic survey was performed during 10 consecutive days from 13th to 22nd of July 2015, following the defined transects (Figure 3b).
+The acoustic survey was performed during 10 consecutive days from 13th to 22nd of July 2015, following the defined transects (figure 3b).
 The total covered distance was 960 nautical miles.
 This corresponds to an average daily cruising distance of 96 nautical miles, i.e. 12 hours of cruising at 8 knots.

-2.2.
-Vessel and Equipment
+2.2 Vessel and Equipment

-The survey was lead using the F/V Nuevo Horizonte Abierto, a baitboat vessel based in Hondarribia (Basque Country).
-The boat is equipped with a MAQ long-range sonar, from which screen dumps were recorded with a time interval of one second.
+The survey was lead using the F/V Nuevo Horizonte Abierto in 2015 and the F/V Txingudi in 2016, two baitboat vessels based in Hondarribia (Basque Country).
+Both are equipped with a MAQ long-range sonar, from which screen dumps were recorded with a time interval of one second.
 During the whole survey the tilt angle of the sonar was set to -8° and its detection range to 320 meters (Figure 4).